Soul Deep (The Box Tops song)

-"Soul Deep" is a song originally recorded by Robbie Lane and the Disciples in 1966, but best known by a recorded version by The Box Tops.
-It was the third of three singles released from their 1969 Dimensions LP.
+"Soul Deep" is a song originally recorded by Robbie Lane and the Disciples in 1966, but The Box Tops' version became the best known.
+It was the third of three singles, and the most successful, released from their 1969 Dimensions LP.
 Lead vocals were provided by Alex Chilton.

 The Box Tops' song became an international Top 40 hit, charting modestly at No.22 in the UK and No.18 in the U.S. It reached the Top 10 in Australia (No.7) and in Canada (No.9).
 "Soul Deep" did best in South Africa, where it reached No.2.

 Background

 Record World called it "a rhythm-wide, soul-deep song...which is soulful and contemporary".

 "Soul Deep" became the group's final U.S. Top 40 entry.
 Regionally, it peaked at No.3 on KHJ (Los Angeles) on 30 July and on WLS (Chicago) on 18–25 August.
 "Soul Deep" was also part of the title of the group's 1996 anthology.